Social-Robotics/mathNAO/README.md

 Each package corresponds with one of the test scenarios.

 The folder `tsjoetsjoewa` contains the files needed for NAO to perform the Tsjoe Tsjoe Wa dance.

+TO RUN: upload repo onto Nao (using ssh session), and run shell scripts to start (and log data) for different versions.